wp-plugins/wp-dragtoshare-extended/readme.txt

 == Description ==

+NEW : Choose between automatic or manual mode !
+See changelog for more info!

 This plugin mimic the Mashable functionality where news stories and interesting articles can be shared to social networking sites.
 The functionality is driven by the images accompanying the articles, you click and hold on an image and can then drag it into a toolbar to share it.
 It's brilliant and intuitive!
 This plugin was bring to you by Milky Interactive.

+Languages : english, italian, french

 == Installation ==